lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 ### Zero-seed Pool Launch

 No upfront LDO seeding from the Aragon Agent treasury is required.
 Seeding the pool from treasury while simultaneously buying LDO from the market is logically contradictory: the two operations work against each other, with treasury supply injection partially offsetting the market buy.
 There is no mechanical benefit to pre-seeding.

+### Pool Selection

+Curve v2 (TwoCrypto-NG) was selected because it requires no active management after deployment, compatible with a DAO-operated permissionless system, and its configurable curve shape provides better efficiency than constant-product alternatives for the LDO/wstETH price range.

 ### Alternatives Considered